Wuyingqwq/wMath.js/README.md

 ## Features:

-  - Don't need write the calculation process in your js.Just leave it to wMath!
+  - Don't need write the calculation process in your js file.Just leave it to wMath!
   - When you use it, just call the corresponding function and pass the parameters to get the result!

 ## Use: